Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

-The song was first released in Japan in 1961 under its Japanese title Ue wo Muite Arukō, which means I Look Up As I Walk.
+The song was first released in Japan in 1961 under its Japanese title, "Ue wo Muite Arukō," which means "I look up as I walk."
 It was written by a Japanese composer and author by the name of Rokusuke Ei.

 The song "Sukiyaki"—the name was chosen as it was easier for English speaking people to remember and be able to pronounce—was recorded as a purely instrumental tune by a popular British band called Kenny Ball and His Jazzmen, and it reached number 10 on the British music charts.
 The label His Master’s Voice (HMV) then released the original Japanese version in the UK.

-The song then crossed the ocean to the US when a DJ heard the British version, and managed to get his hands on a copy of the original Japanese version.
-He also called the song Sukiyaki, which was already a word familiar to Americans because of the food.
-Capital Records in the U.S. licensed and released the original Japanese version using the more familiar Sukiyaki name in June of 1963.
+The song then crossed the ocean to the U.S. when a DJ heard the British version, and managed to get his hands on a copy of the original Japanese version.
+He also called the song "Sukiyaki," which was already a word familiar to Americans because of the food.
+Capital Records in the U.S. licensed and released the original Japanese version using the more familiar "Sukiyaki" name in June of 1963.

 The DJ’s daughter was at college with a girl who had lived in Japan for a time and had a copy of the original.

-Who Sang Sukiyaki?
+Who Sang "Sukiyaki"?

-Kyu began his musical career in 1958 as part of a band, but things really took off for him when he recorded Ue wo Muite Arukō at the age of 19.
-The song was released on vinyl in October of 1961 and remained in top spot in Japan for three months.
+Kyu began his musical career in 1958 as part of a band, but things really took off for him when he recorded "Ue wo Muite Arukō" at the age of 19.
+The song was released on vinyl in October of 1961 and remained in the top spot in Japan for three months.
 Kyu embarked on a world tour in 1963 and visited the U.S., where he appeared on The Steve Allen Show.

 JAL Airlines Flight 123

-At 6:04 p.m. on August 12, 1985 Japan Airlines (JAL) flight 123 took off from Japan’s Narita Airport on route to Osaka International Airport, about an hour and a half away.
+At 6:04 p.m. on August 12, 1985, Japan Airlines (JAL) flight 123 took off from Japan’s Narita Airport on route to Osaka International Airport, about an hour and a half away.
 Twelve minutes into the flight, when the aircraft had nearly reached its cruising altitude, an explosive decompression took place in the pressurized bulkhead that sits between the passenger cabin and the tail of the plane.
 The failure stemmed from an incorrect repair that had been made to the plane fully seven years earlier, when the tail of the aircraft had struck the tarmac.

 As the plane climbed and pressurized, cracks that had gone undetected over the seven years since the original repair began to grow.
 The rear bulkhead exploded violently, causing the ceiling to collapse at the back of the plane and sending pressurized air from the cabin rushing backward toward the tail section.
 A huge piece of the aircraft’s tail was sheared off and the hydraulic lines critical for steering the plane were completely severed.

-Emergency oxygen masks dropped from the overhead compartments, and the captain immediately called out 'Squawk 77', an emergency request that was picked up by operations in Tokyo.
+Emergency oxygen masks dropped from the overhead compartments, and the captain immediately called out "Squawk 77," an emergency request that was picked up by operations in Tokyo.
 Despite his request to attempt to reach Haneda airport, the pilot was instructed to head for Nagoya Airfield, a former international hub.

 But the plane was failing fast.
 With no hydraulics and no tail to stabilize the aircraft, it began flying in a rolling uphill and downhill motion, speeding up, and then slowing down, over and over.
 The crew made a desperate attempt to gain some sort of control over the aircraft, using the flaps and throttle to try to steer it.
 The plane had descended to the 13,500 foot level, then to 7,000 feet, before climbing once again to 13,000 feet.
 There, she fell into a sharp descent, one of her wings clipping a mountain ridge.
 She then crashed into a second mountain ridge and came to rest on her back.